theMakersOrg/PlotterFileSender/README.md

 # Inkscape parameters

-to get a 1:1 from inkscape you will need to export the file as a "HPGL" and use "2500" as the DPI resolution.
+to get a 1:1 from inkscape you will need to export the file as a "HPGL" and use "2500" as the DPI resolution. set weight / pressure to 50 (grams). speed to 800.

 **image comes out 90 rotated**